Turku City Library: The People's Library and the City Library (1862–1912)

 The Turku City Library traces its roots to the 1860s, when two privately funded libraries were established in Turku: a people's library for the working class and an academic oriented city library for the educated classes.
 The People's Library (Finnish: Turun kansankirjasto) was established in 1862, and it operated at the beginning in the house of a factory owner's wife.
 The library was open only a couple of hours a week, and each customer was allowed to loan just one book at a time, because there were only around one thousand books in the collection.
 Loaning was free, but there was a voluntary annual fee of one mark.
 However, the People's Library was soon in financial troubles, and it was even temporarily closed for a short period at the beginning of the 1870s.
-The financial situation improved when the municipality of Turku took over the management of the library in 1878.
+The financial situation improved when the city of Turku took over the management of the library in 1878.

 After the Great Fire of Turku in 1827 the Royal Academy of Turku was moved to Helsinki.
 Also the library of the Royal Academy was moved, after which there was no more an academic library in Turku.
 For this reason an academic oriented City Library (Finnish: Turun kaupunginkirjasto) was established for the city's educated classes in 1869.
-Also the City Library was soon in financial difficulties, and the municipality took over its operations in 1891.
+Also the City Library was soon in financial difficulties, and the city of Turku took over its operations in 1891.

 Around 1900 the premises of both libraries were getting too small.
 The situation eased when the local businessman and patron Fredric von Rettig donated a new library building for the city.
-In addition to the building, von Rettig also donated 10 000 books, an art collection and a considerable sum of money for the maintenance of the libraries.
+In addition to the building, von Rettig also donated 10 000 books, an art collection, and a considerable sum of money for the maintenance of the libraries.
 The architect of the new library building was Fredric von Rettig's own son-in-law Karl August Wrede.
 The building was designed in the style of Dutch late Renaissance, and the immediate model for it was the House of Nobility in Stockholm.
 The People's Library moved to the new building's ground floor, whereas the City Library moved to the first floor.
 The entrance to the City Library was from the main door, but the entrance to the People's Library was from a side door by Linnankatu.

 The People's Library and the City Library, both already located in the same building, were formally merged in 1912.
 The name of the new library was Turku City Library (Finnish: Turun kaupunginkirjasto, Swedish: Åbo stadsbibliotek).
 The ground floor of the former people's library was changed into the library's general department, whereas the first floor was transformed into the library's educational department.